 - Finally, now that you have run through the OKR process, it is time to repeat the process company/team wide.
 But before you do that, see the next question.

-In case you want more information on starting with OKRs, I urge you to read this Introduction to OKRs blog post and infographic.
-In addition, we recommend reading the step by step guide to OKRs e-book with examples and templates.
+In case you want more information on starting with OKRs, I urge you to read this Objectives and Key Results.
+In addition, we recommend reading the Step by Step Guide to OKRs e-book with examples and templates.

 4. How to get the team on board?